Here are the 6 most common marketing planning mistakes and how to avoid them.

 While trying new marketing activities and channels is a great idea; it is vital that you track and measure your results.
 Guessing or going by gut instinct is destined to fail and you will lose money on marketing activities that just don’t work.

 There are lots of tools and platforms that can help you measure your results.
-Make measuring your mantra for 2018.
+Make measuring your mantra as you plan for 2023.

 2. Doing the same marketing and expecting different results

 In my experience what often stops you trying new marketing channels is fear.
 You know the marketing you’re doing isn’t working, but you keep doing it anyway.
 You don’t know what to replace it with or don’t want to take the risk of investing money in a new form of marketing in case it doesn’t work.

 Do your research and get advice.
 There are lots of fantastic and exciting developments in digital marketing that are guaranteed to drive your sales.